10 things you may not know about guinea pigs

 Nothing prepares you for the special challenge of caring for these pigs.

-Words & images Melanie Vezey
+Words & images: Melanie Vezey

 It’s 2am.
 In the light of the full moon they fan out across the grass.
 Our eco mowers, our living lawn ornaments, peacefully nibble in the glow.

-Through the years of raising our family, the list of pets and foundlings has grown with an accompanying list of incidents that read like headlines:
+Throughout the years of raising our family, the list of pets and foundlings has grown with an accompanying list of incidents that read like headlines:

 Kid goat caught jumping on couches

-Lamb Chops tears up neighbour’s lawn
+Lamb Chop tears up neighbour’s lawn

 Eels found in ensuite bathtub